Eye of the Storm (TV series): Critical response and legacy

 On original broadcast, Eye of the Storm was broadly seen to be a success.
 Writer and developer Richard Cooper received a Writer's Guild Award for his work on the programme; he would later appear with the award and Fred Dineage during a segment in Meridian, The First Year, a television special looking back on the highlights of the station’s initial 12 months on-air.
 Alongside earlier excerpts of praise from the Times Educational Supplement read out by Dineage and a brief clip, Cooper credited the actors and Childsplay Productions, whom he would work with once more on their BBC adaption of Children of the New Forest before his 1998 passing.

 Despite the series' overall positive reception at the time and a suggestion in a report on Meridian by The Stage that it could receive another run of episodes, then-controller of ITV children's programming Dawn Airey would dictate a shift away from most productions for the older end of the youth audience, citing a research-led belief that it was in decline and cancelling other popular series such as Knightmare in the process.
 Subsequently, Eye of the Storm did not receive any continuation.
 It saw one repeat run on CITV during July and August of the following year, and has not been broadcast or commercially released in full since.
 As of 2022, a recording of its second episode is currently available for viewing at BFI Mediatheque Southbank.
 Alongside subsequent Childsplay production Pirates, worldwide distribution rights of the series were under Entertainment Rights during the 2000s following their purchase of Link Entertainment.

-Eye of the Storm has seen less critical recognition over time, and unfavorable comparisons have been drawn in retrospect between it and another ecologically focused Childsplay production, Life Force, in spite of its more controversial reception on initial airings in 2000.
+Eye of the Storm has seen less critical recognition over time, and unfavourable comparisons have been drawn in retrospect between it and another ecologically focused Childsplay production, Life Force, in spite of its more controversial reception on initial airings in 2000.
 Writing for the BFI in The Hill and Beyond: Children's Television Drama, former Doctor Who Magazine journalist Alistair McGown perceived the serial to rely heavily on tension at the expense of strong character development, an aspect he believed to have potential.
 Though feeling that they "worked reasonably well in their own right" and made use of effective action scenes, McGown also argued that its two plot strands of environmental concern and fantasy did not gel together, combining in a climax deemed to be "almost contrived".